Connect with us

 RAWA & How It Could Affect Legal Online Gambling In The US

-Numerous states are frightened by the possibility of the Restoration of America’s Wire Act (RAWA) being enacted as an American federal gambling law as many proponents have shared their support for the bill.
-Some confusion centers around the bill's title to restore the Wire Act yet through further inspection of the bill proposed, RAWA does no such thing.
-In fact, RAWA creates an entirely new policy for America’s online gambling market by explicitly prohibiting it.
+Numerous states were frightened by the possibility of the Restoration of America’s Wire Act (RAWA) being enacted as an American federal gambling law, and many proponents have shared their support for the bill.

 RAWA’s Creation and Reasoning